 It’s why 5000 people turned out on an overcast Autumn day in 2018, to rally against the desecration of kunanyi/Mt Wellington by a massive private commercial development on the pinnacle and a cable car that cuts directly across the iconic Organ Pipes.

 It’s why people have hung banners off the Organ Pipes; put placards in their front yards; successfully lobbied the Cascade Brewery; and rose pre-dawn to stand as sentinels on the summit to mark out the large impact zone of the multi-level development that would privatise the top of the Mountain and demean it for dollars.

-The cable car and its restaurants, function center, whiskey bar, café, gift shop and 34 toilets would require excavation of over 3000 cubic metres of rock on the summit, blasting dolerite bedrock to a depth of 12 meters.
+The cable car and its restaurants, function center, whiskey bar, café, gift shop and 34 toilets would require excavation of over 3000 cubic metres of rock on the summit, blasting dolerite bedrock to a depth of 12 meters below natural ground level.
 A new road to the proposed base station would push through a threatened forest community.
 Both occur in publicly-owned conservation reserves protected for their important natural and cultural values.